cooleymr/imessage-spam-deleter/README.txt

 To Use:
 1. Download necessary libraries
-2. Change db accessor to proper location (1st line in Main)
+2. Change database accessor to proper file location (1st line in Main)
+3. Adjust number of days to look back for spam messages (line 10)
-3. Run script through terminal
+4. Run script through terminal
-4. Exit out of then re-open Imessage application to see changes
+5. Exit out of then re-open Imessage application to see changes